-As with all treats, it’s not wrong to treat chickens with not so good things from time to time.
-Just simply, for a healthy flock, keep unhealthy treats occasional.
+As with all treats, it’s not wrong to treat chickens with not-so-good-for-them things from time to time… Just simply, for a healthy flock, keep unhealthy treats occasional.

 Foods That Can Be Harmful to Chickens:

-- Uncooked Rice: Though I don’t have substantial medical evidence to back up this idea, I have heard from many sources that rice can swell in chickens’ crops and stomachs and lead to bloating and sour crop.
+- Uncooked Rice: Though I don’t have substantial medical evidence to back up this idea, I have heard from many sources that rice can swell in chickens’ crops and stomachs, sometimes leading to bloating and sour crop.

 - Bread, Bread Products & Boxed/processed/sugary foods: Bread consists primarily of carbohydrates.
 Many store-bought breads are low in protein and many essential nutrients.
-Sprouted grain, whole wheat and seed breads are fine but as with any poultry dietary supplementation, moderation is key.
-Boxed/sugary foods are not good for people… They are also not good for chickens!
-Both bread and boxed/sugary foods have been known to lead to digestive problems and sour crop in poultry.
+Sprouted grain, whole wheat and seed breads are not so bad but as with any poultry dietary supplementation, moderation is key.
+However, both bread and boxed/sugary foods have been known to lead to digestive problems and sour crop in poultry.

 Supplements: Are they Healthy & Do Chickens Need Them?